sokrypton/ColabDesign/mpnn/README.md

 mpnn_model.prep_inputs(pdb_filename="tmp.pdb", rm_aa="C")
 ```
 #### I want more control!
 You can modify the bias matrix directly!
 The bias matrix is a (length, 20) matrix.
-Setting values to large negative will avoid these from being sampled (this is what rm_aa does) and setting values to large positions numbers will fix those positions (this is what fix_pos does).
-The alphabet for the 20 values is `ARNDCQEGHILKMFPSTWYV`.
+Using large negative/positive values in the bias matrix is how we prevent certain amino acids from being sampled (rm_aa) and fix certain positions (fix_pos).
+For reference, the alphabet used: `ARNDCQEGHILKMFPSTWYV`.
 ```python
 mpnn_model._inputs["bias"][:,0] = 1e8
 ```